-\paragraph{Future Work: Semantic Coverage} \rusteria and \coteria do not currently support various features such as concurrency, FFI calls, or inline assembly.
-In the future, we will extend the coverage of both interpreters: we will explore foreign calls between C and Rust by leveraging both interpreters; and understand how to leverage the guarantees offered by the semantics of Rust to explore bug finding in code using async/await.
+\myparagraph{Semantic Coverage} \rusteria and \coteria do not currently support various features such as concurrency (through the async/await constructs), FFI calls, or inline assembly.
+In the future, we will extend the coverage of both interpreters by exploring foreign calls between C and Rust and leveraging both interpreters.
+We will further explore how to leverage the guarantees offered by the semantics of Rust to support bug finding in concurrent code that uses async/await constructs.

-A main roadblock in extending our coverage thus far has been the frontends we use.
-For instance, Cerberus does not currently support some built-in atomic operations used by widely-used libraries such as \lstinline|libgit2| -- these are not part of the C11 standard but are compiler-specific extensions provided by Clang and GCC.
-This limits the applicability of \coteria, as it prevents extracting an AST for C programs using these built-ins.
+A main roadblock in extending our coverage thus far lies with the \emph{frontends} we use.
+For instance, Cerberus (our \coteria frontend) does not currently support several built-in atomic operations used by widely-used libraries such as \lstinline|libgit2| .
+These operations are not part of the C11 standard; they are compiler-specific extensions provided by Clang and GCC.
+Lack of support for these operations limits the applicability of \coteria, as it prevents extracting an AST for C programs using them.

-\paragraph{Future Work: Solvers} While we provide blueprints and a clear signature for custom new values and solvers, we believe a substantial part of the required work could be \emph{automated} through meta-programming.
+\myparagraph{Solvers} While we provide blueprints and a clear signature for custom new values and solvers, we believe a substantial part of the required work could be \emph{automated} through meta-programming.
 In the future, we will create a DSL to specify new symbolic values, their operations, and simplifications that can be extracted to interactive theorem provers to be proven sound.
 We will further provide reusable types with libraries of simplifications for common symbolic values such as bitvectors.
 Finally, we will explore adjusting the settings and default tactics of Z3 to improve performance on our generated queries, and we will explore other solvers as well.

-\paragraph{Future Work: Python} We will next build a \sot interpreter for Python (or Python bytecode); this will showcase the generality of \sot and its ability to handle languages with a very large surface of features.
-In particular, supporting such a high-level dynamic language efficiently would require creating an entirely new set of symbolic values.

-\paragraph{Future Work: Polymorphic and Compositional Reasoning for Rust} We will extend \rusteria to support executing polymorphic functions, leveraging its parametric design and its Charon frontend.
-At first, this will allow executing symbolic tests that model execution for all type instantiations of a polymorphic function.
-Next, we will explore compositional bug finding for Rust by leveraging both this polymorphic support, and the existing bi-abduction support in \sot.
+\myparagraph{Polymorphic and Compositional Reasoning for Rust} We will extend \rusteria to support executing polymorphic functions, leveraging its parametric design and its Charon frontend.
+This will allow executing symbolic tests that model execution for all type instantiations of a polymorphic function.
+We will then explore compositional bug finding for Rust by leveraging this polymorphic support and the existing bi-abduction support in \sot.